boscobarberesbert/sprite-sorting-and-camera-culling/docs/README.md

 With that we will be able to order our sprites, the only thing that is left to do is to create 2 functions.
 The first function will have to create an element of the class we created and and push it into the priority queue.
 The second function will be the one that will take the elements that are in the queue in the correct order, send them to the renderer and pop them form the queue.

+Now that we have defined the priority queue we have to create a method that fills it and then, when all the frame logic has been done, print the sprites in the correct order.
+This can be done in two steps:
+* **void FillQueue():** This function has to replace our render function, because now we are going to send the sprites to the queue before the rendering.
+This function has to have the same arguments as our render funtion.
+It has to create a new ```ObjectToPrint``` element and push it to the queue using SpriteOrdererQueue.push(ObjectToPrint*).

+* **Render the Queue:** Once our priority queue has all your sprites in the correct order, it's time to render the sprites.
+You have to modify your Render function.
+Our render function now will recieve your priority queue as a parameter and it will have to render our sprites one by one while our queue is not empty.
+Remember to make pop of each element that has been printed.

 After that is done we will have our sprite ordering system.
 Now we should be able to see our sprites rendered as we wanted.